Adamouization/Relaxation-Technique-Parallel-Computing/README.md

 * comments, graphs or any other relevant details of yourscalability investigation, with particular reference to speedup and efficiency

-Hand in your writeup as plain text or a PDF,notas DOC, DOCX or DOC variant (or MS spreadsheets)
+Hand in your writeup as plain text or a PDF,not  as DOC, DOCX or DOC variant (or MS spreadsheets)

 Hand in the code in a text (C) file that can be compiled, separate from your writeup,notas a listing in the PDF (check the upload to Moodle did not convert your program file to HTML)